Mahnaz-Meem/Song_recommender/README.md

 [Link](https://www.canva.com/design/DAFKWV42R_k/SWV8DI44veDQ5Zw4cdnxQg/edit?utm_content=DAFKWV42R_k&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton)

-However, to visualize how the model works, and to get a recommendation of a song of your choicce, you may need to run the codes :wink:
+However, to visualize how the model works, and to get a recommendation of a song of your choice, you may need to run the codes :wink: